These tests and experiments were performed by Ian Jackson VK3BUF in the QRM Guru test lab.

 The answer appears to be”partially yes”.
 Generally, heavier ferrites will out-perform lighter versions, but there were a couple of exceptions that did very well.

 The Altronics solid ring L4534A (A3) outperformed clamps of similar weight, as did the Jaycar LF1294 (J2).
-Both are circled in red in the chart to the left.
+Both are circled in red in the chart above.

 There is a correlation between ferrite effectiveness and wall thickness.
 Both circled examples had a relatively small internal wire opening, which made for a thicker clamp wall.
 This equates to a higher density of ferrite material around the single conductor, giving superior performance.